The Adoption Information for our donkeys is the same as it is for the horses

-If you would like to offer this boy a home where he will never have to be hungry or scared again then please contact us for more information.
+If you would like to offer him a home then please contact us for more information.

 Abandoned in a school yard, after failing to be sold at a fair, Simon was suffering from rain scald, an infestation of lice, worms, etc and very overgrown hooves.